tarwn/lessthandot-hugo/blogs/content/posts/2009-10-31-oracle-details-its-plans-for-mysql-java.md

 solutions as a viable choice for development and deployment.
 More information

-about Oracle’s support of open source can be found at
+about Oracle's support of open source can be found at

 oracle.com/opensource.

-**Will Oracle continue Sun’s virtualization strategy?**
+**Will Oracle continue Sun's virtualization strategy?**

-Yes, Oracle plans to continue Sun’s “desktop to datacenter virtualization”
+Yes, Oracle plans to continue Sun's “desktop to datacenter virtualization”

-strategy and integrate with Oracle’s virtualization products.
+strategy and integrate with Oracle's virtualization products.
 By unifying

 management across desktop virtualization, server virtualization, storage